Breastfeeding for Perinatal Professionals

 Continuing Breastfeeding for Birth Professionals

-Open only to those who have taken Breastfeeding Basics, this is an opportunity to dive deeper into lactation.
+Open only to those who have taken Breastfeeding Basics, this is an opportunity to dive deeper into lactation, while staying in your professional scope.
 Content can be participant driven, so come with your questions.
 We can explore breastfeeding issues you're seeing with the families you serve.

 * How you can help get breastfeeding off to the best start, starting prenatally when possible